 “If humans are so important to business and success, why are so many companies acting so ‘anti-human’?
 Why are people working in the hospitality industry not happy and satisfied?”

-We started by observing humans, talking to them and listening to gain insights and understanding of their needs and expectations.
-The focus on humanity is embedded in every hotel concept we craft.
+We started by observing humans, talking and listening to them to gain insights and understand their needs and expectations.
+Every hotel concept we craft focuses on humanity.

 Boundaries between work and personal life become blurred.
 How do you see this shift in the hospitality industry?